hufflepuff79/online_stagnation_teaching/README.md

  - PyTorch

 # Starting a Training Run
 To start a training run of the REM Agent, execute the command `python train.py`.
+Additionally it is possible to specify the optional arguments *data_dir*, *epochs*,*iteration*, *game*, and *cfg* via the command line (ex `python train --game Asterix`).
+You can use the `python train.py --help` to learn more about these arguments.

 # Training Configurations